maximumpeaches/Interview/src/com/company/leetcode/p560/readme.md

-# August 21 2021
+# October 24 2021
-Pretty easy but good practice testing different kinds of inputs before implementing, anyways.
+Good to practice.